Lohmarr/12-Employ-Track-Disco/README.md

 $ npm install

+Then, go into the db folder of the repository and run the SQL in both the schema.sql and seeds.sql.
+You can download MySQL Workbench to run the code, or utilize a VS Code extension.

 Finally, create a  `.env`  file in the root directory of the application and add your MySQL connection details as follows:

 DB_HOST=localhost